nilishalu/your-pal/README.md

 - MongoDB
 - Socket.IO

+## Progress

+Backend API endpoints are completed and tested using Postman.
+Frontend work is in progress and being worked on.

 ## Future Scope

 - Plan to integrate into a bigger application specifically as a study group application.